 Every big decision in life has financial consequences.
-Lauren and I have made our fair share of decisions that bore horrible consequences and took us years to undo.
+My husband and I made our fair share of decisions that bore horrible consequences and took us years to undo.
 Quite often, we need to make a choice that might “hurt” financially but is more than offset by the impact on quality of life and relationships.
 Here are some examples from our own life:

 February 2007 – we had finally come to terms with our bad decisions.
 We added up all the debt we had, and it totaled over $40,000.
 With the failure of Lauren’s formerly successful direct sales endeavor, we were currently running a $1,000 deficit in our monthly budget and something had to give.
 We had only one option – Lauren had to get a job outside the home.
 She went out that day and landed a job as a hostess at an upscale steakhouse.
 But this meant being away from our son and me five nights a week.
 It was a decrease in quality of life, but it got us through a rough spot.